SarahE-Dev/bloom-housing/README.md

 4. Run Bloom locally with `yarn dev:all`.
    Bloom will use the published `@bloom-housing/ui-components` version specified in `package.json`.

-## Contributing

-Contributions to Bloom’s applications and services are welcomed.
-To meet quality and maintainability goals, contributors must follow these guidelines:

-### Issue Tracking

-Development tasks are managed via [GitHub Issues](https://github.com/bloom-housing/bloom/issues).
-Submit issues even if you don’t plan to implement them.
-Check for existing issues before creating new ones, and provide detailed descriptions with screenshots.
-Contact the Bloom team (@ludtkemorgan, @emilyjablonski, @yazeedloonat) before starting work to avoid duplication.

 ### Committing

 Bloom uses [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for commit messages.
 On commit, linting and conventional commit verification run automatically.
 Use one of these methods: